LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android/README.md

 This simple use case shows how to consume values from a `DataSource` that emits live stock information and how to display them in the UI.

-The datasource exposes a flow which is built with the `flow{}` flow builder.
+The datasource exposes a `Flow` which is built with the `flow{}` flow builder.
 It fetches fresh stock information every 5 seconds from a mocked endpoint.

 A `LiveData` property that exposes the `UiState` in the `ViewModel` is created by using the `.asLiveData()` terminal operator.
 This use case also shows how to use the `map` intermediate operator and the `onStart` lifecycle operator.